-The International Innovation Corps (IIC) offers a unique opportunity for graduates from the University of Chicago, other US universities, and top tier Indian Universities to play an active role in building and implementing innovative solutions to some of the toughest challenges facing governments today.
+The International Innovation Corps (IIC) offers a unique opportunity for graduates from the University of Chicago, universities around the world, and top tier Indian Universities to play an active role in building and implementing innovative solutions to some of the toughest challenges facing governments today.

-The IIC is a University program based in the Harris School of Public Policy.
+The IIC is a University of Chicago program based in the Harris School of Public Policy.
 It is open to graduates from across divisions and graduates from all US and Indian universities.

 Are you ready to join the next generation of global leaders and use creative solutions to solve critical development problems?
 If so, consider becoming an IIC Project Associate.

 Imagine contributing to a project that would improve the quality of education for up to 10,000 primary school students or provide renewable power and sustainable water sources to thousands of farmers.
 As an IIC Project Associate you will work with a partner institution to complete a project that impacts social outcomes such as these.
 In the process of tackling these big challenges, you will grow personally, expand professionally, and learn how to rapidly innovate and implement solutions in complex settings.

 Don’t feel like you have the expertise to take on the toughest challenges facing governments today?
 Don’t worry.
 The IIC organizes teams based on a variety of skills and interests.
 We have found that these complex issues benefit from a combination of domain expertise, collaboration and an innovative approach.
 If you are dedicated to translating your rigorous intellectual inquiry to on-the-ground solutions, you have the skills the IIC is looking for.